-Music Theorist and Film Musicologist from Tufts University talks about how John Williams’s film scores shaped his interest in music and his path to academia, with a spotlight on his catalogue of the themes and motifs from the Star Wars saga
+Tufts University Music Theorist and Film Musicologist talks how John Williams’ film scores shaped his interest in music and his path to academia, with a spotlight on his catalogue of the themes and motifs from the Star Wars saga

 Hosted by Maurizio Caschetto

 John Williams has inspired creative people in many different ways through his music for films.
 He’s a force that influences people in a wide variety of fields related to music and film.
 Among them, we must include also people in education and formative fields, including scholars and academics working in prestigious universities and campuses around the world.
 Music Theorist and Film Musicologist Frank Lehman is one of the most distinguished scholars who is dedicating a lot of his research and study to John Williams’s music.

 Frank Lehman is Associate Professor of Music at Tufts University and holds degrees from Brown University (B.A.) and Harvard University (Ph.D).
 As a theorist, he studies how music works and what effects it has on its listeners.
 His research has explored different styles and repertoires, from nineteenth century instrumental compositions to film scores to ambient music, with a specific focus on the works of John Williams and Hans Zimmer.
 He has given talks on film music structure and psychology at a variety of venues, most recently the Tanglewood Learning Institute.
 His first book, Hollywood Harmony: Musical Wonder and the Sound of Cinema, was published last year by Oxford University Press, and it examines the way that music in films structures the audience’s experience of both narrative and temporality, focusing on the evocation of the sense of wonder through specific chords and harmonic language.